What are the Different Cuts of Beef?

 How Are Beef Cuts Harvested?

 When it comes time to harvest meat from cattle, butchers split a beef carcass in half longways through the backbone before halving it again down the center between the 12th and 13th ribs.
 This leaves 4 beef quarters — a pair of forequarters and a pair of hindquarters — with a clear view of the animal’s ribeye.
 This muscle serves as the basis for USDA beef grades, which are determined by professional inspectors using strict specifications.
-It’s worth noting that many mail-order cuts of meat, such as beef from BBQGuys USA Premium Cuts, are selected only from USDA Prime and Top Choice cattle.
+It’s worth noting that many mail-order cuts of meat are selected only from USDA Prime and Top Choice cattle.
 Regardless of grade, the primal cuts of beef are then harvested from the forequarters and hindquarters.

 A word to the wise: despite “Prime” being a USDA beef grade, it has nothing to do with whether meat is “primal” or “subprimal.”
 Those are simply names for different divisions of cuts.
 A primal cut can be from USDA Select beef, just as a subprimal cut can be from USDA Prime beef.
 Remember that grades like “USDA Prime” measure meat quality, while cut divisions like “primal” indicate the hierarchy of individual pieces of meat.